-- (a) if any document or information accompanying an application for a licence or any information given in connection therewith is shown to have been false in any material particular or if the holder of a licence conceals from, or fails to notify to the Regulatory Authority any document or information or change therein which it was its duty to reveal or notify under this Ordinance; or - (b) if the holder ceases to carry on the Regulated Activity in St. Helena for more than 6 months; or - (c) if the holder fails to comply with any of the provisions of this Ordinance or any Directive issued under this Ordinance or with the conditions under which the licence is granted; or - (d) if the holder no longer possesses adequate resources; or - (e) if the holder is likely to become unable to meet its obligations or can no longer be relied upon to fulfill its obligations towards investors, depositors or creditors; or - (f) if the holder has insufficient assets to cover its liabilities; or - (g) if the holder has suspended payment or is about to suspend payment; or - (h) if the Regulatory Authority considers that, by reason of the manner in which the business is conducting or proposes to conduct its affairs, or for any other reason, the interests of the depositors, investors or creditors are threatened. - (i) if the holder is in material breach of any of the provisions of the Money Laundering Ordinance 2008 or any Directives issued under that Ordinance. - (3) Restrictions imposed by the Regulatory Authority pursuant to subsection (2) shall be such restrictions as the Regulatory Authority considers appropriate for the proper compliance by the relevant business with the provisions of this Ordinance and the conditions, if any, of its licence and for the protection of depositors, investors or creditors and may include (without prejudice to the generality hereof): - (a) a requirement regarding the removal of any officer of the business; - (b) a requirement for any person who directly or indirectly possesses a qualifying shareholding in the Relevant Business to divest himself of all or part of that holding; - (c) a requirement for the business to take or refrain from taking any action; - (d) a requirement that the business be prohibited from undertaking any transaction or transactions or any class of business or be permitted to undertake any transaction or transactions or any class of business only upon such terms as the Regulatory Authority may prescribe. - (4) The Regulatory Authority may vary or revoke any restrictions imposed under this section. - (5) Where the Regulatory Authority intends to restrict or revoke a licence or to vary any restriction, it shall serve written notice of its intention on the business; such notice shall specify the grounds upon which the Regulatory Authority intends to take action and shall specify a period (not being less, unless the Regulatory Authority considers that the matter is urgent, than 21 days) within which the business may make representations to the Regulatory Authority as to why such action should not be taken.
-Unless the Regulatory Authority decides that the matter is urgent, it shall not impose or vary any restriction or revoke a licence before the expiry of such period. - (6) A licence granted to a branch of a relevant business incorporated outside St. Helena may only be revoked after consultation with the competent authorities of the country of incorporation, unless the Regulatory Authority decides that the matter is urgent or that there are circumstances which make such prior consultation inappropriate.
+- (a) any document or information accompanying an application for a licence or any information given in connection with the application is shown to have been false in any material particular or if the holder of a licence conceals from, or fails to notify to the Regulatory Authority any document or information or change in a document or information which it was its duty to reveal or notify under this Ordinance; - (b) the holder ceases to carry on the regulated activity in St Helena for more than 6 months; - (c) the holder fails to comply with any provision of this Ordinance or any Directive issued under this Ordinance or with the conditions under which the licence is granted; - (d) the holder no longer possesses adequate resources; - (e) the holder is likely to become unable to meet its obligations or can no longer be relied upon to fulfill its obligations towards investors, depositors or creditors; - (f) the holder has insufficient assets to cover its liabilities; - (g) the holder has suspended payment or is about to suspend payment; - (h) the Regulatory Authority considers that, because of the manner in which the business is conducting or proposes to conduct its affairs, or for any other reason, the interests of the depositors, investors or creditors are threatened. - (i) the holder is in material breach of any provision of the Money Laundering Ordinance 2008 or any Directive issued under that Ordinance.

+(3) Restrictions imposed by the Regulatory Authority pursuant to subsection (2) must be such as the Regulatory Authority considers appropriate for the proper compliance by the relevant business with the provisions of this Ordinance and the conditions, if any, of its licence and for the protection of depositors, investors or creditors.
+They may include (without limiting the power) a requirement-

+- (a) regarding the removal of any officer of the business; - (b) for any person who directly or indirectly possesses a qualifying shareholding in the relevant business to divest himself or herself or itself of all or part of that holding; - (c) for the business to take or refrain from taking any action; - (d) that the business not undertake any transaction or transactions or any class of business, or-only undertake them upon terms the Regulatory Authority specifies.

+(4) The Regulatory Authority may vary or revoke any restrictions imposed under this section.

+(5) If the Regulatory Authority intends to restrict or revoke a licence or to vary any restriction, it must serve written notice of its intention on the business; such notice must specify the grounds upon which the Regulatory Authority intends to take action and must specify a period (not being less, unless the Regulatory Authority considers that the matter is urgent, than 21 days) within which the business may make representations to the Regulatory Authority as to why such action should not be taken.

+(5A) Unless the Regulatory Authority decides that the matter is urgent, it must not impose or vary any restriction or revoke a licence before the expiry of the period specified in a notice under subsection (5).

+(6) A licence granted to a branch of a relevant business incorporated outside St

+Helena may only be revoked after consultation with the competent authorities of the country of incorporation, unless the Regulatory Authority decides that the matter is urgent or that there are circumstances which make such prior consultation inappropriate.